-I've also been the mom cleaning up and decluttering my kids' rooms and getting rid of a lot of clothes by passing them onto yet another friend or family member, keeping the cycle going.
+I've also been the mom cleaning up and decluttering my kids' closets and rooms and getting rid of a lot of clothes by passing them onto yet another friend or family member, keeping the cycle going.
 I loved getting rid of the stuff once it had become clutter for us, and blessing someone else who would appreciate the clothes.

 So I know what I'm talking about when I say, (1) I absolutely love receiving, using, and then passing on hand me down kids clothes; and (2) dealing with organizing and storing these clothes takes some work, but it's worth it.

 From my own experience here's some of the tips I learned for storing and organizing kids' clothes for passing down to other children later.

 When you receive bags of hand me down clothes from friends or relatives, or gather up your own older child's now outgrown clothes with the intention of setting them aside for a younger child, you're in for a big organizing project.
 However, if you do the project right you'll save yourself a lot of time and money in the future when those younger children grow into the clothing sizes you've set aside for them.